 Visiting Iceland on a budget?
 Iceland is in general quite expensive but that doesn´t mean that you can´t visit some of the most beautiful sites the island has to offer.

 Höfn í Hornarfirði

 Hofn town in Hornafjordur is home to the biggest glacier in Europe called Vatnajokull.
-The sceneray at Hofn is breathtaking.
+The scenery at Hofn is breathtaking.
 The largest national park in Europe, the Vatnajökull National Park, is also situated here.

-The incredible Glacier Lagoon Jokulsarlon is situated on the edge of Vatnajokull National Park.
-To enjoy icebergs in a wide range of shapes and styles from charcoal black soot to powder blue chunks and white streaked logs to glass like translucent formations, there is simply no end to their versatility.
+The incredible Glacier Lagoon Jokulsarlon is on the edge of Vatnajokull National Park.
+To enjoy icebergs in a wide range of shapes and styles from charcoal black soot to powder blue chunks and white streaked logs to glass-like translucent formations, there is simply no end to their versatility.

 These steam baths are a treat for people from all age groups.
-The depth, size and temperature of the steam baths vary as these have been built over natural hot springs gradually since 1929 so you can expect the weather to be between 40°C (104°F) and 50°C (122°F).
+The depth, size, and temperature of the steam baths vary as these have been built over natural hot springs gradually since 1929 so you can expect the weather to be between 40°C (104°F) and 50°C (122°F).

 Vík / Mýrdalshreppur

-Around 600m below the ice you can expect to witness one of the most active volcanoes in Iceland, the dormant sub-glacial volcano Katla.
-Vik features a number of sea and land attractions such as you can enjoy salmon and trout fishing, horseback riding, dogsledding and ice-climbing on the Mýrdalsjökull glacier, snowmobile trips, sight-seeing in boats, wool center and fish farm, etc.
+Around 600m below the ice, you can expect to witness one of the most active volcanoes in Iceland, the dormant subglacial volcano Katla.
+Vik features several seas, and land attractions such as you can enjoy salmon and trout fishing, horseback riding, dogsledding, and ice-climbing on the Mýrdalsjökull glacier, snowmobile trips, sight-seeing in boats, wool center, and fish farm, etc.